Data and Information Policy

 Open Source Policy

-NASA’s Earth Science Program supports the development of software and tools that add value to our collection of Earth science data products, observations and models.
+ESDS supports the development of software and tools that add value to our collection of Earth science data products, observations and models.
 NASA seeks to further enable our user communities by ensuring that the code for these software and tools is made freely available through open source licensing.
-NASA’s ESD open source policy makes it possible for our in-house and externally-funded collaborators to provide this code to those wishing to further exploit its capabilities.
+NASA’s ESDS open source policy makes it possible for our in-house and externally-funded collaborators to provide this code to those wishing to further exploit its capabilities.